worcjamessmith/COVID-trial-characteristics/README.md

   * compares the results of the automated extraction to the subset of 15% trials done manually.
   Differences in between the datasets are stored in .csv files in `data/automated_extraction/compare_to_manual/` for reference, with each csv named for the variable whose differences are shown in the file.

+  * produces datasets with NA values that need to be manually extracted.
+These were converted to `.xlsx` files, data validation added, and then distributed to team members for extraction.

 # Dependency management
 The project uses [`renv`](https://rstudio.github.io/renv/articles/renv.html).
 Use `renv::restore()` to download the correct package versions and ensure computational reproducibility.